 - Rain and flash floods

 Be aware of the sudden rain.
-In the UAE rain might cause dangerous flash floods.
-It is not advisable to hike when it is raining also because rocky terrain becomes very slippery, there is a change of falling rocks as well.
+In the UAE rain might cause dangerous flash floods, especially in the wadis (gorges).
+It is not advisable to hike when it is raining also because rocky terrain becomes very slippery, there is a chance of falling rocks as well.

 Always take extra water, even if it means carrying a heavier load.
 UAE climate is extremely hot and chances of dehydration are high if you don’t drink a sufficient amount of water.